Advising and Registration Information for Civil Engineering Majors and CEE Pr-Engins

 - A to G should come from 6:00-7:00 pm.

-You must attend this session otherwise you will have to wait until Sep.
-3, 2013 to register for classes at the risk of not obtaining the classes you need.
-If you have a time conflict during your assigned time, please come during a different time.
-If you cannot attend because of illness or another serious reason, please contact Jodi in 226 Marston Hall before the March 28th registration advising session.
+You must attend this session otherwise you will have to wait until Jan.
+21, 2014 to register for classes at the risk of not obtaining the classes you need.
+You must attend during your assigned hour time slot.
+If you have a legitimate conflict, such as class, you may come at a different time slot.
+If you cannot attend because of illness or another serious reason, please contact Jodi in 226 Marston Hall before the November 6th registration advising session.

-Copies of flowcharts must be picked up from Jodi in Marston 226.
+Copies of flowcharts must be picked up from Jodi in Marston 226 beginning October 28th.
 You must have your flowchart at advising.
 Seniors should review their Academic Requirements report on SPIRE and bring questions about remaining course requirements with them to advising.
-Seniors should also be aware of the Engineering Science/Engineering Design credits in elective courses needed to satisfy graduation requirements.
+Seniors should also be aware of the Engineering Science/Engineering Design credits in elective courses so as to satisfy graduation requirements.

 Civil Engineering Requirements